Year of Call: 2000

 Owen specialises in all aspects of criminal law.
 He is regularly instructed to appear for both the prosecution and the defence in cases involving serious violence, rape and serious sexual offences, robbery and large-scale drugs conspiracies.

-The Legal 500 2018 ranks Owen as a Tier 1 practitioner who is "recommended for gross negligence manslaughter cases" and the previous edition commented that he was "recommended for cases involving murder and serious sexual offences”.
+For several years, Owen has been ranked as a Tier 1 practitioner in The Legal 500 who is recommended for gross negligence manslaughter cases and cases involving murder and serious sexual offences.

-Owen has also defended as junior counsel in several murder and attempted murder cases:
+Owen has also defended as junior counsel in many murder and attempted murder cases:

 In 2017, Owen defended as junior counsel in the case of R v Pike and Pike, a gross-negligence manslaughter prosecution arising from a fatal accident that occurred during the commercial activity of removing golf balls from golf course lakes in South Wales.